Garut Regency: Administrative districts

 Tourist resorts are well-established in Garut Regency, with coastal views, and others with craters, waterfalls, lakes and a hot springs.

 History

-Coat of Arms of Garoet used during Dutch colonial era, adopted from 1920s.
+Coat of Arms of Garut Regency (then spelt "Garoet" in Dutch) used during Dutch colonial era, adopted from 1920s.

 On March 2, 1811, the Balubur Limbangan Regency was defeated by Governor General Herman W. Daendels (of the Dutch Colonial Army), and Regent Tumenggung Wangsakusumah II resigned.
-Balubur Limbangan Regency then comprised 6 districts: Balubur, Malangbong, Wanaraja, Wanakerta, Cibeureum and Papandak.
+Balubur Limbangan Regency at that date comprised 6 districts: Balubur, Malangbong, Wanaraja, Wanakerta, Cibeureum and Papandak.

-On February 16, 1813, a new Limbangan Regency was founded by Lt.
-Governor Sir Stamford Raffles which became Garut Regency.
+On 16 February 1813, a new Limbangan Regency was founded by Lt.
+Governor Sir Stamford Raffles, the regency which subsequently became Garut Regency.
 R.A.A.
 Adiwijaya was the first Regent of Garut Regency.
 He governed from 1813 until 1821.
 He was well known for his call of Dalem Cipeujeuh.